BUXTON FESTIVAL FRINGE - YEAR BY YEAR

 1991

 Fringe Sunday is introduced as a way to publicise Fringe events.
-Peter Low becomes chairperson of the Fringe Committee, taking over from Adrian Malbon.
+Peter Low becomes chair of the Fringe Committee, taking over from Adrian Malbon.

 1992